HoneyTauOverTwo/DSPSeedSearch/README.md

 After opening the game with BepInEx installed, it should create more files and folders under the BepInEx folder.
 If BepInEx's debug console is not shown, edit the file BepInEx\config\BepInEx.cfg changing the value under `[Logging.Console]` to `Enabled = true`.
 This will allow you to see the mod's output.

+Download the [latest release of DSPSeedSearch](/releases/) and extract the dll under BepInEx\plugins folder.

 ## How to use

 The mod operates in two different ways: